C4ptainCrunch/thesis/source/index.rst

 Related work
 ~~~~~~~~~~~~

 The amount of work being done on MCTS applied to games and, in particular, to the game of Go, is too big to be cited here and mentioning them here would be out of the scope of this work.
 But we do think that some of these works still might interest the reader as they apply to Mancala games. :cite:`Davis2002` uses a genetic algorithm to optimize weights of a handcrafted evaluation function while :cite:`Pekar2020` surveys the research on Mancala games and suggests a novel heuristic.
-Some other students also have written on the subject such as :cite:`Berkman2016,Rovaris2016,Birell2019`.
+Other theses also have been written on the subject such as :cite:`Berkman2016,Rovaris2016,Birell2019`.